Frumph/comic-easel/readme.txt

 With Comic Easel's extra taxonomies to control Character and Locations, you can provide your end readers with a plethora of information that wouldn't have had before that is auto-generated.
 The Cast Page itself shows how many times a character was in a comic as well as the first comic they were seen in.

+Comic Easel is *not* an upgrade to ComicPress, it is a different CMS that has a migration path available from ComicPress to Comic Easel.
+The ComicPress theme has functionality that the theme you choose might not.

 To Convert your existing ComicPress theme comics to Comic Easel's post type there is a plugin available called CP2CE.

 = Features =